Skip to main content

 • Data on elevation is provided by a mixture of open data sources.
 The difficulty scales are a metric we have created on our own.
 If you aren't seeing a hill you're climbing within this climb view, it likely isn't meeting the criteria of this metric to be counted.

 • This is the first version of this feature.
-There are a couple of additions we’d like to add in the future, including enabling these on the route types above and the ability for devices to switch to the hill climb screen automatically once the climb has begun.
+There are a couple of additions we’d like to add in the future, including enabling these on the route types above.
 Please be patient with us whilst we keep making this feature better and better!

 So, get out there and explore the hills within Beeline's Smart Routed areas to experience the full benefits of this exciting feature on your Velo 2!